What Is Social Security?

 When it’s time for you to apply for benefits, the SSA will look at your highest 35 years of earnings.
 They’ll then apply a formula to arrive at your basic benefit, which is the amount that you will be eligible to collect at your full retirement age.
 You can find out more about it at the SSA’s website, SSA.gov.

 If you apply for Social Security at your full retirement age (66 to 67 depending on your birth year), you will receive your full primary insurance amount (PIA) as your benefit.
 Early eligibility begins at age 62, and if you apply at this age, your monthly benefit will be permanently lowered.
 In some cases, your monthly benefit can be reduced by up to 30%.
-This is why it’s important to meet with a social security financial advisor before making any big decisions.
+This is why it’s important to meet with a social security benefits advisor before making any big decisions.

 The age at which you apply for Social Security benefits has a tremendous impact on your monthly income and the total amount of benefits you stand to receive over your lifetime.
 Determining the optimal claiming strategy through a Social Security analysis has significant ramifications for you, and your loved ones.

 If you apply for Social Security when you first become eligible at 62, your benefits will be 70% to 75% of your PIA, depending on your birth year.
 On the other hand, if you delay claiming benefits past full retirement age, you will earn delayed credits.
 For each year you delay the start of benefits, your benefit will increase by 8% per year up to age 70, prorated monthly.

 Your optimal claiming strategy can only be answered in the context of your overall financial plan.
 It’s important to have a financial plan with clearly defined goals and then determine a claiming strategy with a Social Security retirement planner to help you achieve those goals.